dokkev/dokkev.github.io/_projects/2021-12-09-whisker-tactile.md

 Studying real rats as a model is time-consuming and complex.
 Primarily, researchers have been unable to quantify the mechanosensory input at the base of each whisker.
 However, [Nadina Zweifel](https://nadinazweifel.com/) has implemented [WHISKiT Physics Simulator](https://github.com/SeNSE-lab/whiskitphysics), and it allows us to investigate three-dimensional dynamic information of individual whisker.

 When a whisker makes contact with a 3D polygon mesh object in the simulation, the simulator calculates three-dimensional forces and moments at the whisker’s base using the [Bullet Physics library](https://github.com/bulletphysics/bullet3).
 Whiskers on a rat’s face exist in the form of matrices with their inherent names and functionality.
-This project will primarily investigate the coordinate transformation from the whisker base frame to the head frame using neural networks to replicate a rat’s behavior during active whisking.
+This project will primarily investigate the  transformation from the whisker base frame to the head frame using neural networcoordinateks to replicate a rat’s behavior during active whisking.

 ## Objectives
 While the contents of this project are wildly divergent, we have main objectives, which are the following two.